-On July 16, 2013, the ground water source supplying Millbrook Village was determined to be "Ground Water Under the Direct Influence" of surface water.
+On July 16, 2013, the ground water source supplying The Village of Millbrook was determined to be "Ground Water Under the Direct Influence" of surface water.
 This means that the ground water source is receiving direct surface water recharge.
 Since a portion of the ground water recharge is from surface water, the ground water source is considered at risk of microbiological contamination.
-Millbrook Village is proceeding with a filtration project as a multiple barrier addition to existing treatment.
+The Village of Millbrook is currently in the process of addressing the situation.
+The Village is working with their engineers and the local Health Department to resolve the issue.